rpatterson/prunerr/README.rst

 Template usage
 ****************************************************************************************

-These steps offer a rough guide for how to use this template in your project.
-They haven't been widely tested.
+This is a rough guide for how to use this template in your project.
+This isn't widely tested.
 Such tests are meta and wasteful to create and support.
 Report any issues you have or better yet submit a PR with corrections.

 #.
 Pick the branch to use: